 Ideal conditions for the formation of mist and fog are clear sky, calm and cold winter nights.

-Smog is a fog that has been polluted and discoloured by smoke, dust, carbon monoxide, sulphur dioxide and other fumes.
+Smog is a fog that has been polluted and discolored by smoke, dust, carbon monoxide, sulfur dioxide, and other fumes.

 Smog frequently occurs in large cities and industrial centres.